robertromito/dotfiles/README.md

 # My Workstation Config Files

-I use Windows, Ubuntu via WSL, and macOS regulary.
-This repo will help me manage all my configs.
+I use Windows, Ubuntu via WSL, and macOS regularly.
+This repo helps manage all my configs.